-The initial curriculum was based on the Competence and Curriculum Framework or the Physician Associate 2012 as well as the more recent GMC draft curriculum published in the Summer of 2021.
+The initial curriculum was based on the Competence and Curriculum Framework for the Physician Associate 2012 and from 2024 will be based on the GMC curriculum.
 It is structured into 3 elements: knowledge, skills and themes.
 Each of the 8 modules that constitute the course contains these key elements to varying degrees.
 Each of the elements link to specific learning outcomes related to the module of study.